jtonete/StateMachine/README.md

 # StateMachine
-This is a framework to develop with timed state machines in C that can be ported to 8/16/32bits microcontrollers with lightweight footprint.
+This is a framework to develop with timed state machines in C that can be ported to 8/16/32 bits microcontrollers with a lightweight footprint.
 *The compiles should support function pointers.

+The big idea is to work on developing state-by-state in different unique functions and linking the states with a scheduler.
+I used this framework to work around the missing implementation of FreeRtos in some old microcontrollers of the dsPIC family.
+As I like the implementation I decide to port to Arduino and share it with all.

+      void state1()
+      {
+         ...
+         doSomething()
+         ...
+         setNextState(state2, ...);
+      }

+      void state2()
+      {
+         ...
+         doSomethingDifferent()
+         ...
+         setNextState(state1, ...);
+      }

 # How to use
 This framework was developed to work with microchip microcontrollers and was ported to the Arduino platform.
 This repository has the Arduino version of examples, but with a bit of work, it can be ported to any microcontroller.